danbz/aesthetic-programming/source/6-ObjectAbstraction/Readme.md

   } else if (keyCode === DOWN_ARROW) {
     pacPosY+=30;
   }
-  //reset if the pacman moves out of range if (pacPosY > mini_height) {
+  //reset if Pacman moves out of range if (pacPosY > mini_height) {
     pacPosY = mini_height;
   } else if (pacPosY < 0 - pacmanSize.w/2) {